12 reasons why the OEE is low

 This may be due to a lack of step-by-step digital instructions for the operators, excessive onboarding times, or a lack of transparency in terms of production and production targets.

 It is hoped that this tool will enable you to make your line more efficient and, as a result, boost your overall productivity.
-Although it may seem cliché, it’s often true than the key is in the finer details, and although a micro stop may seem insignificant, micro stop module is designed to open your eyes to their potential impact.
+Although it may seem cliché, it’s often true that the key is in the finer details, and although a micro stop may seem insignificant, a micro stop module is designed to open your eyes to their potential impact.

 Microstop-analysis